bioinformaticsdotca/Metagenomics_2018/integrated_assignment.md

 ## Shotgun metagenomics

-Several of the samples we analyzed about were also sequenced with shotgun metagenomics.
-Rather than have you run these files through the pipeline yourself, we've already run the data and you can copy the output files to your working directory:
+Several of the samples we analyzed above were also sequenced using shotgun metagenomics sequencing.
+Rather than have you run these files through the pipeline yourself, we've already run the data and you can copy the output files to your working directory with this command:

 ```
 cp -R /home/ubuntu/CourseData/metagenomics/integrated_assignment/mgs_output/ ./
 ```

-Since copied this directory where we don't have permissions to write we wont be able to write to the copied directory either.
+You won't have permissions to write to thi directory currently.
 Run this command to fix the
 permissions:

 ```